Last Updated on

 Here is a closer look at these three important supplements and vitamins for women:

 B vitamins are vital for the production of neurotransmitters.
-“B vitamins also help eliminate sugar cravings and fatigue, common symptoms that have a tendency to accompany and promote hormone imbalance,” says Serena Goldstein, ND, a naturopathic doctor in New York specializing in natural hormone balance.
+“B vitamins also help eliminate sugar cravings and fatigue, common symptoms that tend to accompany and promote hormone imbalance,” says Serena Goldstein, ND, a naturopathic doctor in New York specializing in natural hormone balance.

 Like B vitamins, magnesium is necessary for many processes inside a woman’s body.
-A shortfall which is very common may result in constipation, cramps, anxiety, sleep difficulties, sore muscles, and other unpleasant symptoms.
+A very common shortfall may result in constipation, cramps, anxiety, sleep difficulties, sore muscles, and other unpleasant symptoms.
 “Magnesium may be depleted by caffeine, stress, soda, certain medications, and unfortunately, it is not as prevalent in soil as decades ago,” says Goldstein.

 As an alternative to pills or magnesium powders mixed with the water, take a bath in Epsom salts: 2 cups in a warm tub, and soak for at least 15 minutes, three times per week.
 Another option to improve elimination: Massage one tablespoon of magnesium oil into your tummy and also the soles of your feet every night before bed.